 Getting back to Forrest Gump, we have a movie that would’ve fit more nicely in the 80s.
 My argument here is to not merely explain why Forrest Gump didn’t deserve those six Oscars.
 I could not care less about those awards.
 The Academy nominated and awarded films like Green Book, Bohemian Rhapsody, Joker, Crash, Shakespeare in Love, The Help, The English Patient, and Gladiator.
 It doesn’t surprise me that the dying old white people who vote for the Academy like to feel good about the social problems in this country.
 Why be provoked and have your views challenged when you can sit down and see racism be solved with friendship in films like Green Book?

 This essay would be the size of Infinite Jest if I even scratched the surface of the problems with the Academy’s nominees and winners over its 90 years.
 No. I’m writing this because I’m fed up with Forrest Gump’s reputation as the holiest film ever made.
-Try telling someone on twitter or in a face to face conversation you dislike Forrest Gump.
+Try telling someone on twitter or in a face-to-face conversation you dislike Forrest Gump.
 Like criticizing their religion, they will take it as a personal insult.
-I’ve driven down that road one too many times, but I must continue fight the good fight to educate people on why Forrest Gump is a genuinely awful movie.
+I’ve driven down that road one too many times, but I must continue fighting the good fight to educate people on why Forrest Gump is a genuinely awful movie.

 1994 was a great year for movies.
 Three Colors: Red, Pulp Fiction, Clerks, The Shawshank Redemption.
 Then along comes Forrest Gump.
 It’s got everything a family wants in a movie.
 Laughs.
 Friendship.
 The most popular and overplayed songs from the 60s.
 Quotes and sayings that you can put on your car.
 All good right?
 Wrong.
 Now I don’t believe those who love or even like Forrest Gump are wicked people.
 I reserve that title for those who don’t like the film The Good, the Bad, and the Ugly.
 I’m an understanding guy for the most part.
 I’ll chalk your infatuation with this film to naivety.
 I’ll give you a pass.
 But now I’m going to explain why you’re wrong.
 Forrest Gump is horribly offensive in two ways.
 One; it is genuinely one of the worst scripts ever written.
-The characters are one dimensional and speak only in one liners and parables, vacant of any meaning.
+The characters are one dimensional and speak only in one-liners and parables, vacant of any meaning.

 The Forrest character is a cartoon.
 He is silly.
 He is an imbecile.
 If I had to compare him to something, it’d be a Looney Tunes character.
 I can almost hear it now.
 “He’s a simple man who does good!
 Don’t you have a heart?”
 “Forrest Gump is a lesson in patience and a testament to the power of the human heart.”
 To hell with that.
 This leads me to my second point.
 Forrest Gump is an offensive portrayal of a man with an intellectual disability.
 Now, I’ve had people tell me Forrest doesn’t have a disability.
 He’s just “a little slow” or “simpler than most folks”.
 It’s funny because almost every Forrest Gump fan I know is the kind of person who uses the word “retarded” in a regular way and then says “they didn’t mean it that way”.
 That’s exactly what the filmmakers of Forrest Gump are doing.
 Zemeckis and co. are crafting this man who is literally an idiot.
 I’m not saying that to be cruel, but Forrest Gump is unaware of his surroundings 24/7.
 The man is clueless at a black panther meeting, in an interview with John Lennon, in the Vietnam War, eating ice cream while getting butt surgery, in the White House, even as his damn mother is on her deathbed.